 As contract checking is an important contribution to obtain more reliable software, techniques for it have been extensively explored.
-Mostly related to our approach is the work of Stulova et al. [26] on reducing run-time checks of assertions by static analysis in logic programs.
+Mostly related to our approach is the work of Stulova et al. [27] on reducing run-time checks of assertions by static analysis in logic programs.
 Although the objectives of this and our work are similar, the techniques and underlying programming languages are different.
 For instance, Curry with its demanddriven evaluation strategy prevents the construction of static call graphs that are often used to analyze the data flow as in logic programming.
 The latter is used by Stulova et al. where assertions are verified by static analysis methods.
 Hence, the extensive set of benchmarks presented in their work is related to typical abstract domains used in logic programming, like modes or regular types.
-There are also approaches to approximate argument/result size relations in logic programs, e.g., [25], which might be used to verify assertions related to the size of data.
-On the other hand, many of our examples require symbolic reasoning on integer arithmetic with user-defined functions.
-For this purpose, SMT solvers are well suited and we have shown that they can be successfully applied to verify complex assertions (see example nth above).
+There are also approaches to approximate argument/result size relations in logic programs, e.g., [26], which might be used to verify assertions related to the size of data.
+In contrast to these fixpoint-based approaches, we simply collect assertions from program expressions and use symbolic reasoning, e.g., integer arithmetic with user-defined functions, to solve them.
+SMT solvers are well suited for this purpose and we showed that they can be successfully applied to verify complex assertions (see example nth above).

 Static contract checking has also been explored in purely functional languages.
-For instance, [31] presents a method for static contract checking in Haskell by a program transformation and symbolic execution.
+For instance, [32] presents a method for static contract checking in Haskell by a program transformation and symbolic execution.
 Since an external verifier is not used, the approach is more limited.
+SMT solvers for static contract checking are also used in [24].
+Similarly to our work, abstract assertions are collected and solved by an SMT solver in order to verify contracts.
+However, we consider a non-strict non-deterministic language which requires a different reasoning compared to the strict functional language used there.
 Another approach is the extension of the type system to express contracts as specific types.
 Dependent types are quite powerful since they allow to express size or shape constraints on data in the language of types.
-Although this supports the development of programs together with their correctness proofs [27], programming in such a language could be challenging if the proofs are difficult to construct.
+Although this supports the development of programs together with their correctness proofs [28], programming in such a language could be challenging if the proofs are difficult to construct.
 Therefore, we prefer a more practical method by checking properties which cannot be statically proved at run time.
-Another approach to express contracts as types is Liquid-Haskell [28,29].
+One can also express contracts as refinement types as in LiquidHaskell [29,30].
 Similarly to our approach, LiquidHaskell uses an external SMT solver to verify contracts.
-Hence, LiquidHaskell can verify quite complex assertions, as shown by various case studies in [28].
+Hence, LiquidHaskell can verify quite complex assertions, as shown by various case studies in [29].
 Nevertheless, there might be assertions that cannot be verified in this way so that a combination of static and dynamic checking is preferable in practice.